 Economic activity is the primary guarantor of job creation, salary production and household consumption levels.
 However, a prosperous economy does not necessarily mean access to a decent income for all: measures of income inequality make it possible to understand whether or not this income is distributed equally.
 Through social transfers state intervention plays an important part in the redistribution of resources (taxes, social contributions, pensions, and social benefits).

-The real gross domestic product (GDP) per capita has increased by over 28% during the past 24 years, i.e. an average growth rate of 1.1% per year.
+The real gross domestic product (GDP) per capita has increased about 28% during the past 30 years, i.e. an average growth rate of 0.8% per year.
 This development has not been linear: long periods of growth have been contrasted with brief periods of recession.
 As a result of the Covid 19 pandemic, we have a similar sharp decline in 2020 as during the international financial crisis in 2009.

 The Gini coefficient is a measure of inequality that takes into account the entire income distribution in the population.
 It shows the extent of inequality on a scale from 0 (perfect equality: everyone has the same income) to 1 (maximum inequality: one person has all the income).